1

 67

-However, this time it was angled.
+However, this time it was slanted.

 68

-The photo studio’s display window.
+The photography studio’s display window.

 69

-Kannon Hall seen from the side.
+Kannon Hall viewed from the side.

 The boy walked beneath it.

-Above Kannon Hall was a crescent moon.
+Above Kannon Hall hung a crescent moon.

 70